nitishkumar-devops/django-notes-app/README.md

-# Django CI / CD Notes App
+# Django Notes App with CI/CD
 This is a simple CI/CD notes app built with React and Django.

 ## Requirements